Digital Taste Technology and the Future of HCI

 With no dominant frameworks or shared design principles, progress in digital taste remains fragmented.

 Taste resists simplification.
-That’s not a flaw.
-It’s a clue to its value.
+That’s not a flaw, it’s a clue to its value.

 Ethical Considerations